Home

 Fischbach The value of tire chains and a snowplow to the volunteer firfighters in this part of Austria, can be fully appreciated in this beautiful photo of Fischbach.
 Photo by M.B. under CC.

-Austria Valentin Eggbauer, who grew up in Fischbach, is a Volkswagen Bus fan who always dreamed of restoring one of the FC-150 fire trucks.
+Austria Valentin Eggbauer, who grew up in Fischbach, always dreamed of restoring one of the FC-150 fire trucks.
 He says the Fischbach truck was "sadly scrapped 10-20 years ago, but I found parts from this truck including the doors (90K JPEG)."

 In 2012 Valentin was able to purchase the Edelsdorf truck. it had been repainted in green (310K JPEG).
 Another photo of the Jeep on his trailer gives a view of the rear compartment (270K JPEG).